About Deborah Brevoort

 Deborah has written the librettos, books and lyrics for numerous musicals and operas.
 She is a two-time winner of the Frederick Lowe Award in musical theatre for her musicals and a three-time winner of the prestigious Frontiers Competition at Fort Worth Opera for her opera librettos.

-Blue Moon Over Memphis, her Noh Drama about Elvis Presley, will tour Japan in 2024 in a traditional Noh production with orchestrations by Theatre Nohgaku’s Richard Emmert.
-It will be published in 2023 in Japanese by the Waseda Foundation and in English by Cornell University Press.
-Earlier versions were published by Applause Books in “The Best American Short Plays” and in Japanese in the Noh Research Archives in Japan.
+Blue Moon Over Memphis, her Noh Drama about Elvis Presley, toured Japan in 2024 in a traditional Noh production with orchestrations by Theatre Nohgaku’s Richard Emmert.
+It was published in 2024 in Japanese by the Waseda Foundation and in English Language Noh by Methuen Bloomsbury.
+Earlier versions were published by Applause Books in “The Best American Short Plays” and in the Noh Research Archives in Japan (in Japanese).

 Quamino’s Map, about enslaved Americans who fought for the British during the Revolutionary War, premiered at the Chicago Opera Theater in 2022 composed by Errollyn Wallen.